khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 lscpu (list cpu architecture, core, model etc)
 32 bit (2^32 = 4G store registers) and 64 bit (can address 2^64 18EB)

+lsmem --summary
+free -m
+lshw

+The boot process can be broken down into four stages

+BIOS POST (power on self test)
+Boot Loader (GRUB2) - grand unified boot loader version 2 Kernel Initialization - decompress kernel, load into memory, initizilation INIT Process (systemd)

+In most of the current day linux distribution, the INIT function then calls the systemd daemon.
+The systemd is responsible for bringing the linux host to usable state. systemd is responsible for mounting the file systems, starting and managing system services. systemd is the universal standard these days, but not too long ago another initialization process called system V (five) init was used.
+It is also called **Sys5
+For example these were used in RHEL 6 or CentOS 6 distribution Once of the key advantages of using systemd over system V(five) init is that it reduces the system startup time by parallelizing the startup of services.
+To check the init system used run ls -l /sbin/init, if it is systemd then you will see a pointer to /lib/systemd/systemd

+$ ls -l /sbin/init

+Systemd Targets (Run Levels)

+graphical interface: runlevel 5 (need display manager service), graphical target cmd mode: runlevel 3, multi user target

+systemctl get-default
+ls -ltr /etc/systemd/system/default.target
+systemctl set-default multi-user.target # change run level

 ## Package Management

 Linux distributions use different package formats and managers to handle software installations and updates.
 Here’s a brief overview: